 Family Activity Zone

-Located in the West Stand car park and Valley Central (opposite the club shop), there are lots of activities that take place to keep youngsters occupied - including FIFA battles on the PlayStation, face painting, pool, table tennis, visits from the mascots Floyd and Harvey and an inflatable to test your football accuracy skills and prove that you could become a Charlton player one day.
+Located in the West Stand car park and Valley Central (opposite the club shop), there are lots of activities that take place to keep youngsters occupied - including FIFA battles on the Xbox, face painting, pool, table tennis, visits from the mascots Floyd and Harvey and an inflatable to test your football accuracy skills and prove that you could become a Charlton player one day.

 What to do if you get lost

 If an unaccompanied child requires assistance outside of the stadium, they are encouraged to make their way to our West Stand reception.

 If an unaccompanied child requires assistance once inside the stadium, they are advised to find their nearest steward who will assist with any issues.

 The Valley's Family Stand, built in 2001, is located in the north-east quadrant of the stadium and affords a great view of the pitch.
 The Family Stand is populated with Addicks young and old and also receives regular visits from mascots Floyd and Harvey, who are always happy to pose for photos!